olliephillips/tinyMQTT/README.md

 ```

 ## Credits
-@gfwilliams, @tve, @HyGy, @MaBecker, @gulfaraz and @futurist.
+@gfwilliams, @tve, @HyGy, @MaBecker, @gulfaraz and @The-Futur1st.
 Thanks for the advice, tips, testing and pull requests!